 cmd/bash: svn2git http://svn.example.com/path/to/repo

 Unlike converting from TFS to Git, commit author information when translating from SVN to Git does not map as easily.
-For the best possible results, you'll want to create an Author mapping file which will tell svn2git how to map each user in Git.
+For the best possible results, you'll want to create an Author mapping file that will tell svn2git how to map each user in Git.
 It's a simple text file that you'll pass in with your conversion command.
 Each line in the file connects an svn username

 firstLastInitial to a git username/email